History of the Jews in Venezuela: 19th century

 The Jewish Cemetery of Coro, established in 1832, is the oldest Jewish cemetery in continuous use in the Americas.

-The ties between Jews in the Dutch island colonies and Venezuela increased more dramatically between 1819-1821 after its new constitution called for religious freedom.
+At the turn of the 19th century, Venezuela were fighting against their Spanish colonizers in wars of independence.
+In 1812 Simon Bolivar, considered Venezuela’s liberator, found refuge and material support for his army in the homes of Jews from Curaçao at that time a British colony.
+Jews such as Mordejai Ricardo and brothers Ricardo and Abraham Meza offered hospitality to an exiliated Bolivar as he fought against the Spanish, thus establishing brotherly relations between Jews and the newly independent Venezuelan republic.
+Several Jews of Curazao even fought in the ranks of Bolivar’s army during the war as admiral Luis Brion commandant of the Cayes naval expedition, David Haim de Moshe Lopez Penha, who served as a colonel of infantry; Benjamin Henriques, who became a captain in the cavalry; and Juan de Sola, who commanded the cavalry at the Battle of Carabobo in 1821 to join his fight for independence of Latin America.
+The ties between Jews in the Dutch island colonies and Venezuela increased more dramatically between 1819–1821 after its new constitution called for religious freedom.
 In 1820, the Curiel was the first Jewish family settled in the town of Santa Ana de Coro.
 The Jewish Cemetery of Coro is the oldest Jewish cemetery in continuous use in the Americas.
 Its origin can be located in the 19th century, when Sephardic Jews from the Dutch colony of Curaçao began to migrate to the Venezuelan city of Santa Ana de Coro in 1824.
 Other Jewish communities began springing up in Caracas and Puerto Cabello in the 1840s.
 In 1844, groups of Jews from Morocco came to the town of Barcelona.
-Unfortunately, years later in 1854, a violent act of anti-Semitism meant that the entire Coro Jewish population of 168 individuals was expelled by govern back to Curacao.
+Unfortunately, years later in 1854, a violent act of antisemitism meant that the entire Coro Jewish population of 168 individuals was expelled by govern back to Curacao.
 As they claimed Dutch citizenship, the consul-general for the Netherlands, Van Lansberge, informed the home government in Amsterdam, and three war ships were sent to La Guaira, the principal seaport of Venezuela, and the redress demanded was at once granted.
 The Venezuelan government agreed to salute the Dutch flag; to restore to the Jews their property in Coro; and to pay an indemnity of 200,000 pesos ($160,000), the last clause being carried into effect in 1859, after lengthy diplomatic negotiations with the ambassador of the Netherlands, Jhr.
 O. van Rees.